Djoe-Denne/Palantir/docs/technical/architecture/Architecture.md

 ## Overview

-The Interview Cheater application follows a modular, layered architecture that emphasizes separation of concerns, extensibility, and platform independence.
+The Palantir application follows a modular, layered architecture that emphasizes separation of concerns, extensibility, and platform independence.
 The system is built using modern C++ design patterns and principles to ensure maintainability, testability, and robustness.

 ## Core Design Principles